-And, if for some reason, the timing of generating a new ping is critical and your phone misses that opportunity (e.g., not turning on your phone until after a midnight flight arrival!), you can always document your location by making a copy of a boarding pass or flight arrival confirmation and attach it to that travel record for future validation.
+If for some reason, the timing of generating a new ping is critical and your phone misses that opportunity (e.g., not turning on your phone until after a midnight flight arrival!), you can always manually edit that record to record the actual time, and further document your location by making a copy/screenshot of a boarding pass or flight arrival confirmation, and attach it to that travel record (along with any other receipts) for future validation.

-- Check the TaxDay menu, go to Settings, make sure the Location Tracking button is toggled to the right.
+- From the TaxDay menu, go to Settings, make sure the Location Tracking button is toggled to the right.

 - In the iPhone Settings menu, in the Privacy option, check under Location Services and make sure the location tracking for TaxDay is turned on.